2017: International Summer School for researchers and practitioners from Central Asia

 - A working knowledge of basic statistics is required.
 The online component of the selection process includes basic statistics exercises

-Participation is free of charge for up to twenty successful applicants and covered:
+Participation was free of charge for up to twenty successful applicants and covered:

 - Regional travel expenses based on reasonable and average air and bus ticket prices

 - Economy class return travel from Bishkek to Issyk-Kul

 Applicants were required to submit, in English or Russian:

 - A one-page essay on their motivation to attend the Summer School and how their attendance will benefit impact evaluation and policymaking in Central Asia

 - A letter of support from their current employer